Neighbours: The Finale: Promotion

 In the final week of filming, the Australian morning talk show Studio 10 broadcast live from the Neighbours studios in Nunawading, hosting a series of promotional interviews.
 They were the only media organisation given access to the set.
 On 11 July, Minogue released exclusive on-set photographs of herself and Donovan in character.
 Minogue and Donovan also decided to re-release their 1988 single "Especially for You" to commemorate their on-screen reunion.
 The single was released on vinyl, cassette and digital download.
 Network 10 promoted the episode as a "history making finale" which would be "gripping and emotional" and contain "something for everyone spanning all generations of viewers".

 Various British magazines promoted the finale in the week of its broadcast.
 Minogue and Donovan featured on the cover of TV Choice, TV Mag, What's on TV and TVTimes.
 Smith, Minogue, Donovan, Jones and Dennis appeared on the cover of the Daily Mirror's "LOVE TV" magazine.
 The finale was also given the header space on Inside Soap's thirtieth 2022 issue.
 Den of Geek compiled a how-to-guide on hosting your own Neighbours finale viewing party and urged fans to do so.

 The finale received television news coverage on BBC News, Channel 5 news and ITV News.
 It was also covered in the official Sky News podcast.
 In Australia, Meg Watson, Thomas Mitchell and Caroline Schelle liveblogged the finale for The Age and The Sydney Morning Herald.
-In the United Kingdom, The Guardian's live blog was ran by Scott Bryan.
+In the United Kingdom, The Guardian's live blog was run by Scott Bryan.